pollfly/clearml-docs/docs/webapp/applications/aws_auto_scaler.md

 ## Console

-Under the plots, a log will appear with all of the app's console outputs.
+The complete experiment log containing everything printed to stdout and strerr appears in the console log below the plots.